 Ignoring Parasite Control

 Some internal parasites compete with your horse for the food they eat.
-A regular de-worming program can clear our harmful parasites that steal nutrition and can damage your horse's internal organs.
+A regular deworming program can get rid of harmful parasites that can both steal nutrients and damage your horse's internal organs.

 08 of 10

 While equine dental problems aren't really a feeding problem, your horse will not be able to get all of the nutrition it needs, if it can't chew properly.
 This is especially common in older horses that may have missing or loose teeth.
 Mature horses can develop hooks and sharp edges on their teeth, which can make chewing painful.
 Regular dental care is a must.Continue to 9 of 10 below.

 Providing clean plentiful water is essential to your horse's health.
 Impaction colic can occur if your horse, especially one who has access to only hay, doesn't stay well hydrated.
 Very cold water can dissuade horses from drinking in the winter—and not surprisingly, that's when impaction colic is most common.
 A trough heater or half bucket of hot water mixed with the cold is a good way to make sure your horse doesn't have to drink icy cold water.

 10 of 10

 Salt is important to maintain your horse's electrolyte balance.
 Some people put loose salt on their horse's feed.
 Be careful not to 'over-salt'.
 Most horses can self-regulate with a salt block in their stall or pasture.